Capturing Credit Cards with Consent Forms

 Charging a Client After a Credit Card Has Been Captured

 The whole point of capturing a client's credit card is to be able to charge it later.
-Once the client has successfully submitted a credit card, it will be stored in your payment provider account (Stripe or Square), and associated with the client record in IntakeQ.
+Once the client has successfully submitted a credit card, it will be stored in your payment provider account, and associated with the client record in IntakeQ.

 To create a charge, you must first have an appointment record for that client.
 If there are no appointment records for that client in your calendar, you can quickly create one just for this purpose, and even use a past date for that.
 Once the appointment is created, you can create a manual charge by clicking on the "Enter Payment Information" link.